Flyhjaelp/laravel-eloquent-orderable/readme.md

 }
 ```
-When calling the relationship from a model, you have to using the `using` method from the relationship.
+When calling the relationship from a model, you have to chain on the `using` method on the `belongsToMany` call when defining the relationship on the model.
 Also you have to add `orderBy` method call if you want the relationship ordered when retrieved.

 ```php
 <?php